The entire book appears at this link with chapters added after appearing online:

 From dreamtime to space time, then.

-Late May means that Mac and his world have embarked big time
+Late May means Mac and his world have embarked big time

-on their annual passion for nearly daily barbecue that runs
+on their annual passion for nearly daily barbecue running like

-charcoal, roughly massaging the Old Smokey grill with lighter
+flaming charcoal, roughly massaging the Old Smokey grill

 Tyger helps Mac compose a song while he cooks.